mathisonian/awesome-visualization-research/README.md

 - [Hierarchical Aggregation for Information Visualization: Overview, Techniques and Design Guidelines](https://engineering.purdue.edu/~elm/projects/hieragg/hieragg.pdf) - a model for multiscale representations of data, enabling more scalable visualization techniques
 - [imMens: Real-time visual querying of big data](http://vis.stanford.edu/projects/immens/) - in browser system that leverages the GPU for real-time interaction
 - [Nanocubes: Fast visualization of large spatiotemporal datasets](http://nanocubes.net/) - specialized database system for visualizing spatiotemporal datasets
-- [Principles of high-dimensional data visualization in astronomy](http://onlinelibrary.wiley.com/doi/10.1002/asna.201211705/abstract) - this paper by Alyssa Goodman gives a good introduction to the concept of "linked views" (with the relevant history), and great more contemporary examples from domain sciences

 ## Color